 Angst-ridden “vegetarian” vampire Edward Cullen had hearts racing across the generations for many years, and when Rob Pattinson brought him to life on the silver screen the mania only heightened.
 This saga was a shiver-inducing, spine-tingling, fun-packed ride for several years and I’m glad I was part of it.

 We Need To Talk About Kevin by Lionel Shriver

-I assume the vast majority of you are already parents but if you’re not this book may well put you off having children.
+If you’re not already a parent this book may well put you off ever becoming one!
 It is terrifying.
 Written in a series of letters from Eva to her apparently absent husband, this truly chilling story of the aftermath of a school massacre haunted me for years after completing it.
-The central theme is one of nature vs nuture – are monsters born or do we make them?
+The central theme is one of nature vs nurture – are monsters born or do we make them?
 And what constitutes a monster anyway?
 And what happens if that monster is your son?

 One Day by David Nicholls

 Simply put, I read One Day in one day.
 It was one of the few situations when the term un-put-down-able was completely literal.
 It was a lazy Saturday a million years ago, when I didn’t have a responsibility in the world, and I read this comedy romance from cover to cover – desperate to see how it would pan out.
 The shock ending made me gasp aloud, just as earlier lines had had me laughing aloud.
 David Nichols straddles the tragedy/comedy line so artfully and his more recent offering Us is another example of this brilliance.

 To this day, I’ve never seen the film as the trailer was more than enough to convince me it would only be a disappointing adaptation.